Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "What isn’t?"
 Tristan asked.
 Allison sighed, and sat up straighter again.
 She leaned back against the wall, slid her feet out in front of her and rested a hand on her new baby.

 "...I couldn’t be there for my first kid," she said.
-"And he’s… he didn’t turn out so great."
+"And he’s... he didn’t turn out so great."

 Tristan didn’t understand, she could tell by the way he looked at her.
 So she sighed and gave him a squeeze. "...That was the cops.
-Alex is… It seems like he’s hanging out with an actual card-carrying terrorist.
-And I just… I mean, that’s my *son.* I know it’s not my fault, but I still feel like…"
+Alex is...
+It seems like he’s hanging out with an actual card-carrying terrorist.
+And I just...
+I mean, that’s my *son.* I know it’s not my fault, but I still feel like..."

 "You need a cup of cocoa," Tristan decided.
 Allison laughed and tidied her hair out of her face.